 One of the oldest sailboat brands in the world

 With a history stretching back almost 200 years, Moody is one of the oldest sailboat brands in the world.
 Comfort, uncompromising seagoing performance & capabilities, excellence in design and manufacture, an exemplary culture of shipbuilding and durability – these are the values that Moody has embodied since 1827.
 Four sailboat models are currently available – the most recent being the Moody DS41, which will be unveiled in January 2020 at the BOOT trade fair in Düsseldorf.
 This model complements the two deck saloon yachts, the Moody DS45 and DS54 both perfect for blue water live aboard cruising.
-As an aft cockpit yacht, the Moody AC41 occupies a special place in the market.
 Moody was acquired by HanseYachts AG in 2007.

 - Founded in 1827, making it one of the oldest sailing yacht brands in the world

-- Four models, offering a luxurious sense of space and comfort
+- Three models, offering a luxurious sense of space and comfort

 Quality leader since 1827